What is AI SEO? 2026 Definition + Platforms

 - Making sure the brand those answers describe is the one you actually want users to see.

 Here’s why it matters.
-Users encountering an AI summary click a traditional link only 8% of the time, compared to 15% on results without one (per Pew Research).
+Users who see an AI summary click a traditional link only 8% of the time, versus 15% on results without one (per Pew Research).
 The clicks that do come through are worth more: AI-referred visitors converted 31% better than classic organic traffic by Holiday 2025 (per Adobe Analytics).
-Ranking number one is no longer the finish line.
-Being inside the answer is.
+Ranking number one is no longer the finish line — being inside the answer is.

 What is AI SEO?

-A useful way to draw the line: classic SEO optimizes for the SERP.
-AI SEO optimizes for whatever surface holds the user’s attention before they click, and increasingly, for the surfaces where they never click at all.
-That eroded click-through is a primary reason AI SEO exists as a discipline.
+So what is AI SEO optimizing for, exactly?
+Classic SEO optimizes for the SERP.
+AI SEO optimizes for whatever surface holds the user’s attention before they click — and increasingly, for the surfaces where they never click at all.

 How AI SEO relates to GEO, AEO, and LLM optimization